 The staff further believes that an In-Kind ETF may determine that cash use of more than 5% in redemptions is de minimis.
 In making such a determination, the staff believes that an ETF should evaluate its particular facts and circumstances, including the ETF’s LRM program and whether a redemption(s) in cash in excess of 5% could give rise to liquidity risks substantially similar to those of mutual funds.

-However, the staff believes that, if an ETF’s percentage of overall redemption proceeds paid in cash exceeds 10% (subject to permissible exclusions, such as set forth in Question 9), it would be unreasonable (subject to permissible exclusions, such as set forth in Question 9), to consider it a de minimis amount of cash for purposes of qualifying as an In-Kind ETF.
+However, the staff believes that, if an ETF’s percentage of overall redemption proceeds paid in cash exceeds 10% (subject to permissible exclusions, such as set forth in Q. 9), it would be unreasonable (subject to permissible exclusions, such as set forth in Q. 9), to consider it a de minimis amount of cash for purposes of qualifying as an In-Kind ETF.
 The staff notes that this framework for assessing de minimis use of cash in the context of fund redemptions would not necessarily be representative of a de minimis amount in the context of other requirements under the federal securities laws.
+[Jan.
+10, 2018]

 12. Q. In its discussion of the “In-Kind ETF” definition and what would constitute a de minimis amount of cash thereunder, the Adopting Release notes that there may be circumstances under which an In-Kind ETF may use cash to meet redemptions.
 The Adopting Release then states, “[b]y way of example, an ETF that normally redeems in-kind, but delivers all cash to a single authorized participant [an “AP”] that elects to receive cash, would not be an ETF that uses a de minimis amount of cash.”
 In the staff’s view, does this statement indicate that an ETF engaging in a single redemption transaction consisting entirely of cash is necessarily precluded from qualifying as an In-Kind ETF under the rule?